H2xDev/GodotVMF/readme.md

 ## Known issues
 - Extraction materials and models from VPKs is not supported
-- Entities in instances importing not completely.
-You'll need to open the instance scene and reimport it.
-- Wasn't tested on MacOS
 - Some of imported models may have wrong orientation

 ## Contribution